isomerpages/ogp-pioneerpri/_signature-programmes/Talent Development.md

 <p align="Justify">Our programmes are created with the High Support: High Challenge approach (Mariani, 1997) in mind.
 The school provides strong teacher support and a curriculum that challenges the students.
 21CC skills are purposefully infused in the lessons and opportunities are created to contribute to the school and community.
 The result of this is a platform where students are highly engaged and motivated.
 Students practise critical thinking and communication skills vital in 21st Century, nurture a sense of empathy and commitment and take strides forward in their learning. </p>

 <p align="Justify">Through this journey, we hope that every Pioneer student will shine in their own way and at the same time, illuminate the path of others.</p>

+#### SOAR Magazine publication

+<p align="Justify">Our SOAR participants from P4 and P5 have poured their creativity into this captivating magazine.
+In this edition, they explore the world of magazine journalism, bringing us a delightful collection of poems, engaging narrative stories, and thought-provoking articles.
+Not only did they write the content, but these budding journalists also delved into the art of layout and design, meticulously piecing together every page of this magazine.
+We invite you to discover their hard work and creativity as you dive into the pages of SOAR Magazine.
+Get ready to be captivated, inspired, and thoroughly enjoy their remarkable achievements!</p>